kevinphann/practice-repository/README.md

 # practice-repository
-this is a practice site for jake's eatery.
+this is a practice site for Jake's Eatery.